SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 ## Input file preparation

-* Input file **should** be located in the same folder with codes, and the name has to be 'data_file.txt'.
+* Input file **should** be located in the same folder with readme file, and the name has to be 'data_file.txt'.
 * Input file **must** be a tab delimited text file.
 * Input file **should** include a header row.
 * The first column **should** be a ID of each patient, and the last column **should** be a group of each patient (early TNF users or not).